 I love knowing what others are using and why they enjoy them.
 So, here are the things I used in the video and they are linked to Amazon.
-Most are Prime items, which means if you have Amazon Prime, they ship free.
-But that also means that the availability may differ for people looking to buy these that aren’t Prime members.

 - Vanilla Beans – these are the ones I am currently using. they are very flavorful and make a nice extract.

 - Grolsch Bottles are what I use to store my vanilla extract in.
 Be sure to use a colored bottle to prevent degradation from natural sunlight.
 I think now instead of green they have blue and brown ones available.